 To combat increasing cybersecurity threats, the Basic Act on Cybersecurity was enacted in November 2014.
 The Act prescribes the concept of cybersecurity and defines the roles and responsibilities of the government.
 In January 2015, the Cybersecurity Strategic Headquarters (Headquarters) and National Center of Incident Readiness and Strategy for Cybersecurity were established to facilitate programme planning, policy formulation and overall coordination for cross-cutting cybersecurity measures.
+Further, in April 2022, under the amended Police Act, the National Police Agency formed the Cyber Police Bureau and the Special Cybercrime Investigation Team, which investigates cybersecurity-related crimes in a centralised manner.

-With respect to government authorities' ability to monitor the content of telecommunications, law enforcement authorities were previously only permitted to utilise wiretapping during criminal investigations of organised crime for murder, drug-related crimes, arms possession or stowaway smuggling by obtaining a wiretap warrant pursuant to the Act for Wiretapping for Criminal Investigation (Wiretapping Law).
-However, in April 2016, the Wiretapping Law was amended to permit wiretapping to be used in criminal investigations underlying a broader scope of organised crimes, including those involving the use of explosive materials, kidnapping, fraud, theft and child pornography.
+With respect to government authorities' ability to monitor content distributed over telecommunication channels, law enforcement authorities were previously only permitted to utilise wiretapping during criminal investigations of organised crime for murder, drug-related crimes, arms possession or stowaway smuggling by obtaining a wiretap warrant pursuant to the Act for Wiretapping for Criminal Investigation (Wiretapping Law).
+However, in April 2016, the Wiretapping Law was amended to permit wiretapping to be used in criminal investigations into a broader scope of organised crimes, including those involving the use of explosive materials, kidnapping, fraud, theft and child pornography.

 The MIC has expressed particular concerns that IoT devices are vulnerable to malware that could render them 'zombies' subject to manipulation by a cyber-attacker.
 The MIC has stressed that, to implement countermeasures against cyberattacks, it is essential to have specific information relating to the servers used for cyberattacks and infected networks.
 However, it was difficult for telecommunications business operators to share such information with one another in light of legal obligations to protect the secrecy of communications under the Telecommunications Business Act.
-In May 2018, the Telecommunications Business Act was amended with the goal of establishing a legal framework to permit the sharing of information among telecommunications business operators for cybersecurity purposes.
-Under the amended Telecommunications Business Act, a third-party organisation designated by the MIC will act as a hub through which the relevant information will be shared among telecommunications business operators without violating the secrecy of communications.
+In May 2018, the Telecommunications Business Act was amended with the goal of establishing a legal framework to permit the sharing of information among telecommunications Business Act, a third-party organisation designated by the MIC will act as a hub through which the relevant information will be shared among telecommunications business operators without violating the requirements for secrecy of communications.
 In January 2019, the MIC designated ICT-ISAC Japan, a cybersecurity research organisation, to act as the third-party for these purposes.

 In addition, the Act on National Institute of Information and Communications Technology has been amended to authorise the National Institute of Information and Communications Technology to assess networks and identify those lacking appropriate password configurations.
-The National Institute of Information and Communications Technology will identify the specific networks and convey the particular network-specific information to telecommunications business operators via a designated third-party organisation so that they can warn network owners of any password configuration deficiencies.
+The National Institute of Information and Communications Technology will identify specific networks and convey particular network-specific information to telecommunications business operators via a designated third-party organisation to warn network owners of any password configuration deficiencies.
 The National Institute of Information and Communications Technology began operating in February 2019 under the project name 'NOTICE' (i.e., the National Operation Towards IoT Clean Environment).
 Following these cybersecurity developments, the Telecommunication Business Act was correspondingly amended in April 2019 to add new data security requirements to the technological specification requirement for IoT terminal equipment.